 - Change the PHP version used by MAMP.

 To avoid the need for troubleshooting when your site goes live, consider hosting with Kinsta.
-Our managed WordPress hosting service is fast and reliable, and our 24/7 support is always available when you need it!
+Our application hosting, database hosting, and managed WordPress hosting services are fast and reliable, and our 24/7 support is always available when you need it!

 - Easy setup and management in the MyKinsta dashboard